-American Meteorological Society (AMS) Certificate of Outstanding Achievement for Ability and Creativity in an Atmospheric Science Exhibit The American Meteorological Society will award four certificates of Outstanding Achievement to student exhibitors in grades 7 & 12.
+American Meteorological Society (AMS) Certificate of Outstanding Achievement for Excellence in Atmospheric or Related Sciences The American Meteorological Society will award four certificates of Outstanding Achievement to student exhibitors in grades 7 & 12.
 Projects relating to atmospheric and related oceanic and hydrologic sciences will be considered.
 Recipients are listed in the December issue of the “Bulletin of the American Meteorological Society”.

 ASM Materials Education International Foundation Most Outstanding Exhibit in Materials Science The ASM International Foundation will award two certificates and medallions recognizing the projects most demonstrating a high standard of innovativeness and scientific excellence in use of materials related concepts and some aspect of the materials paradigm.

 Association for Women Geoscientists – Puget Sound The Puget Sound Association for Women Geoscientists awards grades 7 – 12 and includes a certificate and handbook to female students whose project exemplifies high standards of innovativeness and scientific excellence in the geosciences illustrating the interdisciplinary nature of the geosciences or promoting the sensitivity to the earth as a global system.

 Association for Women Geoscientists Student Award for Geosciences Excellence The National Association for Women Geoscientists will award two certificates to female students whose project exemplifies high standards of innovativeness and scientific excellence in the geosciences illustrating the interdisciplinary nature of the geosciences or promoting the sensitivity to the earth as a global system.